Strings are at the very foundation of much butoh practice due to the motif of being moved by something (like a puppet master).

-There are two types of strings/lines that can move you: (1) Human Strings/Lines; (2) Butoh Strings/Lines.
+There are also two ways of thinking about strings/lines that can move you: (1) Linear Strings/Lines; (2) Non-linear Strings/Lines.

 Move as if a string is pulling any various part of the body.
 You can also change the amount of strings.
 These strings will move you in one direction depending on where the string is.
 This type of movement is actually an illusion because no movement can travel completely straight.
 There is only the appearance of being straight.

 This type of movement is the movement of nature.
-Like the Human String, you are also being pulled, but you feel the endless breaks of linearity.
+Like the linear string, you are also being pulled, but you feel the endless breaks of linearity.
 There is a general direction, but getting there is nonlinear.
-First play with subtle butoh strings, where the linear deviation is very minimal, then expand the size.
+First play with subtle non-linear strings, where the linear deviation is very minimal, then expand the size.

 Attach one string to any part of the body and keep the string taut with the body.
 Something or someone then suddenly cuts the string.
 React accordingly.

 While approaching the other end of the room, point upstage left, downstage right, downstage left, and upstage right.
 Pay attention to the transitions.
 Build up the speed.
 Then do the same exercise while pointing in the directions you choose.
 Do not forget about above and under.
 Experiment with how far your body follows the pointing.
 Much like in butoh strings, you can also butoh point.
 Butoh pointing has the same premise as the butoh string in that the directions go somewhere but are nonlinear.
-Use with reduction & regeneration is recommended.
+You can choose between you doing the pointing or a string attached to your finger that is making you point.
+Use of reduction & regeneration is recommended.